How to pass parameters from client to server-side of the PdfViewerControl?

 Passing parameters from client to server

-PDF Viewer provides support to pass ID from the client to server using the serviceUrl property.
-The custom serviceUrl should be used while passing parameters from client to server.
+PDF Viewer provides support to pass an ID from the client to the server using the serviceUrl property.
+The custom serviceUrl should be used while passing parameters from the client to the server.
 A web service application in ASP.NET Core should be created, and that URL should be provided to the serviceUrl with the parameter that you need to pass to the server-side.

 export class AppComponent implements OnInit {